 For the post-electoral survey, the sample is stratified by canton, i.e. people are not randomly drawn across the whole of Switzerland, but randomly drawn in each of the 26 cantons.
 For small cantons, an oversampling is carried out in order to guarantee at least 80 respondents per canton, covering both voters and non-voters.
 In addition, in three cantons (Zurich, Geneva and Ticino), the samples were increased to 800 – 1,000 respondents.

 For the panel survey, the sample is drawn randomly across Switzerland to form a national sample of around 8,000 people.
-The survey includes several waves during which the same people are invited to participate each time.
+The survey includes three waves during which the same people are invited to participate each time.
 Two waves are conducted before and another one after the federal elections in October.
 In order to study the stability and change of individual opinions, as well as the behaviour between elections, it is planned to continue the panel every year until the 2023 federal elections.

 For the candidates’ survey, the population is defined and not random, since it includes all the candidates who stood for the election to the National Council and the Council of States.
 This survey is conducted after each federal election, regardless of whether the candidates were elected or not.